rcknaus/NaluSandBox/README.md

-# NaluUnit
+# NaluSandBox
-Unit test harness for the NaluCFD/Nalu product
+SandBox location for the NaluCFD/Nalu product